apalache-mc/apalache/docs/src/idiomatic/003record-sets.md

-# How to Handle Message Sets
+# Idiom 2: Replace sets of mixed records with disjoint unions

-**Warning:** *This HOWTO discusses how to handle message sets, canonically modeled as sets of records with mixed types, with the record-strict type checker in Apalache*
+Message sets are canonically modeled as sets of records with mixed types.
+While the current type system supports this, in the future, Apalache is likely going to dop support for these kinds of sets and implement stricter type-checking.
+See [this](https://github.com/informalsystems/apalache/issues/401) issue for a discussion.

-This HOWTO aims to provide instructions for users to migrate their specs to maintain type compatibility.
+This document aims to provide instructions for users to migrate their specs to maintain type compatibility in the future (and improve performance in the present).

-## The Old
+## The common approach
-Previously, Apalache allowed mixed sets of records, by defining the type of the set to be `Set(r)`, where `r` was the record type which contained all of the fields, which were held by at least one set member.
+Apalache allows mixed sets of records, by defining the type of the set to be `Set(r)`, where `r` is the record type which contains all of the fields, which are held by at least one set member.
 For example:

 ```tla
 { [x: Int], [y: Str] }
 ```

 would have the type `Set([x:Int,y:Str])`.
-The only constraints Apalache imposed were that, if two set elements declared the same field name, the types of the fields had to match.
+The only constraints Apalache imposes are that, if two set elements declared the same field name, the types of the fields have to match.
 Consequently, given
 ```tla
 A == { [x: Int, z: Bool], [y: Str, z: Bool] }
 B == { [x: Int, z: Bool], [y: Str, z: Int] }
 ```
-`A` was considered well typed, and was assigned the type `Set([x:Int, y:Str, z:Bool])`, whereas `B` was rejected by the type checker.
+`A` is considered well typed, and is assigned the type `Set([x:Int, y:Str, z:Bool])`, whereas `B` is rejected by the type checker.

 The treatment of record types was implemented in this fashion, to maintain backward-compatibility with specifications of message-based algorithms, which typically encoded different message types as records of the shape `[ type: Str, ... ]`, where all messages shared a disambiguation filed (commonly named `type`), the value of which described the category of the message.
 Additional fields depended on the value of `type`.
 The bellow snippet from [Paxos.tla][] demonstrates this convention: